 How long does it last in the fridge?

-It is best within 2 to 3 days when kept in an airtight container.
+It is best enjoyed within 2 to 3 days when stored in an airtight container in the refrigerator.

 Can I make it spicy?